ChamanAgrawal/GSoC19_Report/README.md

 * the entries are weakly increasing along rows and columns;
 * a row cannot have two repeated primed elements, and a column cannot have two repeated non-primed elements;

-ShiftedPrimedTableau was already implementated in SageMath but the old implementation does not allow primed entries in the main diagonal of the shifted tableau.
-I have added an optional bool parameter *primed_diagonal* to the ShiftedPrimedTableau class and made the required modifications in methods like check(), iter() and other parent classes .
-If *primed_diagonal* is True then the shifted tableau can have primed entries in the main diagonal other it can not.
+ShiftedPrimedTableau was already implemented in SageMath, but the old implementation does not allow primed entries in the main diagonal of the shifted tableau.
+I have added an optional bool parameter *primed_diagonal* to the ShiftedPrimedTableau class and made the required modifications in methods like check(), iter() and other parent classes.
+If *primed_diagonal* is True, then the shifted tableau can have primed entries in the main diagonal other it can not.

 #### Class structure
 Element class